 The Bite Mobile’s wheels folded up so they were in a horizontal flight configuration (just like Lola, the flying car from Agents of S.H.I.E.L.D) and they took to the skies.

 “You have a choice,” Atriya said, looking Holly in the eye.

 “You always did.
 Personally, I hope you pick the same route I did.”

 “Doubt it,” Holly sneered.
 “I pave my own way, dipshit.”

 “You’re boring me.”
 She propped her elbow onto her armrest and leaned her cheek into her hand, squishing her face against her palm.

 “Then I’ll get to the point.”

 Atriya leaned forward, resting both forearms atop his thighs.
 “The Eye of Scylish is an existential gateway.
 Due to its transitive nature, it’s ability to transport you is inextricably linked to your—”

 Holly impatiently cycled a hand by her ear.
 “I’m not here for a fucking philosophy class.”

 A deep MMMMMM poured through the room, filling her body with a bone-thrumming hum.
 As crazy as it seemed, she could feel her cells being shaken and rattled.
 Her DNA was being pushed and pulled, nagged and twisted.
-She closed her eyes and looked away, but the light pouring off Atriya was too intense; her vision was flooded with dazzling sunspots.
+She closed her eyes and looked away, but the light spilling off Atriya was too intense; her vision was flooded with dazzling sunspots.

 “Stop,” she hissed.
 She covered her eyes with the flats of her palms, but it didn’t help.
 “Stop,” she commanded.
 And then, in a piteous wail: “PLEASE FUCKING STOP I CAN’T TAKE ANYM—”

 “Fucking…what the fuck.”
 She blinked dazedly.
-Her vision gradually went from a giant pale wash to recognizable shapes.
 Everything was limned in a buzzy white aura.